brotatotes/bht-automation/bht gen 1/Galatians/Chapter 3/Galatians 3 6 bht.md

 2. "Believed God's promise that he should become the father of many nations."
 3. "His faith was reckoned as righteousness - as something which it really was since all possibilities of righteousness are included in faith."

+### John Calvin:
+1. "There is no variety of roads to righteousness, and so Abraham is called 'the father of all them that believe,' because he is a pattern adapted to all; nay, in his person has been laid down to us the universal rule for obtaining righteousness."
+2. "Faith does not mean any kind of conviction which men may have of the truth of God; for though Cain had a hundred times exercised faith in God when denouncing punishment against him, this had nothing to do with obtaining righteousness.
+Abraham was justified by believing, because, when he received from God a promise of fatherly kindness, he embraced it as certain."
+3. "For faith, — so far as it embraces the undeserved goodness of God, Christ with all his benefits, the testimony of our adoption which is contained in the gospel, — is universally contrasted with the law, with the merit of works, and with human excellence."

 ### Philip Schaff:
-1. "The only reply the Galatians could make to the foregoing question was: 'By the preaching of faith.'"
+1. "The only reply the Galatians could make to the foregoing question was: ‘By the preaching of faith.’"
-2. "Taxing this for granted, Paul proceeds to give the historical and scriptural proof from the example of Abraham, the father of the faithful."
+2. "Paul proceeds to give the historical and scriptural proof from the example of Abraham, the father of the faithful."
 3. "The emphasis lies on believed, i.e., trusted in God."

 ### Archibald T Robertson:
 1. "He quotes Genesis 15:6 and uses it at length in Romans 4:3 to prove that the faith of Abraham was reckoned 'for' righteousness before he was circumcised."
 2. "James (James 2:23) quotes the same passage as proof of Abraham's obedience to God in offering up Isaac (beginning to offer him)."
 3. "Paul and James are discussing different episodes in the life of Abraham.
 Both are correct."

 ### John Gill:
 1. "Abraham was justified by faith, and not by any works whatever, much less by circumcision."
 2. "The object of faith is God, Father, Son, and Spirit; here Jehovah the Son seems principally intended."
-3. "The righteousness of Christ, whom he believed in, was accounted to him as his justifying righteousness."

-These quotes highlight the central theme of the commentary, emphasizing that Abraham's justification was based on faith in God, not on any works or rituals.
-It also emphasizes the role of Christ as the object of faith and the source of righteousness.
+3. "Him he believed, not only that he was God, but he believed his word of promise, and in his power and faithfulness to fulfill it."

 ### John Wesley:
 1. "Doubtless in confirmation of that grand doctrine, that we are justified by faith, even as Abraham was."